Wes Schlagenhauf Is Dying

 Challenging the dynamics of friendship and ambition, Wes Schlagenhauf Is Dying is a pseudo meta doc making fun of the industry and itself.
 And, it is damn funny.
-Stars and screenwriters Devin Das and Parker Seaman (who also directs) make a road trip doc traveling to see their best friend who got COVID.
+Stars and screenwriters Devin Das and Parker Seaman (who also directs) make a road trip doc traveling to see their best friend with the best road tripping car and you can check it out at the link.
 They telegraph every Hollywood cliche along the way, making it all the more amusing.
 The film is “literally created” for *insert film festival name*.
 (That’s funnier once you see it, I promise.)

 Unapologetic product placement dialogue heightens the ridiculous.
 But don’t get comfortable with the seemingly formulaic comedy storyline.
 Das and Seaman do a slick job at injecting conflict.
 Devin and Parker come to blows in a genuine way.
 They say you never really know someone until you live with them.
 In this case, the days spent in the van cause serious friction between the two.

 Wes Schlagenhauf makes most of his appearances via zoom, cell calls, and flashbacks.
 But he hits peak awesome when we finally meet him in person.
 He could not be more entertaining.
 Devin Das and Parker Seaman have superb chemistry.
 Their confidence is evident in their writing.